CodeByDavid24/TheKopiCoders/README.md

 ### 3. AI Integration

-The application integrates with Anthropic's Claude API to:
+The application integrates with Anthropic's Claude API and ElevenLabs for TTS:

-- Generate narrative responses based on user choices
+- Generate narrative responses based on user choices using Claude 3.5 Sonnet
+- Text-to-speech conversion for an immersive audio experience
 - Maintain conversation history and context
 - Filter responses for safety compliance
 - Present realistic character behaviors